RodrigoSosa95/Todo-App-RN/README.md

 You must also bear in mind to have your machine properly setup to develop react native apps.

-To run the application just clone the project and inside of the project folder in your machine enter de command `react-native run-ios` or `react-native run-android` I would suggest to run the command `react-native start --reset-cache` to run the bundler and then execute the previous commands mentioned
+To run the application just clone the project and inside of the project folder in your machine enter the command `react-native run-ios` or `react-native run-android` I would suggest to run the command `react-native start --reset-cache` to run the bundler and then execute the previous commands mentioned

 Once launched the app should be running on your device or simulator